SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 ## Caveats

 Steve Keen defines *Credit* as rate of change of debt.
+I cannot honetsly tell if this is standard usage, it seems economists lack some standards.

+If "Credit" on the FRED H.8 tables is the amount of credit isssued over a year by banks, then that's a flow, not a stock, it is the stock of money from bank credit divided by $1\,$year.
+That agrees with Prof Keen.

+However, as an outsider to econ academia, I find this terribly confusing.

-This is, I believe, highly non-standard usage, and terribly confusing.
-He means of course on *opposite* sides of a balance sheet or Godley table: entity $A$ has "credit" equals entity $B$ having "rising debt," not just "debt".
-I hate this usage!
+What we should be talking about is *opposite* sides of a balance sheet or Godley
+table: entity $A$ has "rising credit" equals entity $B$ having "rising debt" not just "debt".

+But in macroeconomics debt is a stock.
+The *government debt* accumulates year on year.
+It is the *government deficit* that is the flow ($\Delta$Debt$/\Delta t$, with
+$\Delta t $ = $1\\,$year.)

 When a bank debits an account it always credits another, by the same amount.
 No rate in time is involved.
+And is I have state notes then I have a tax credit,, not a flow of anything like a wage.
+Wages are rates of change of my tax credits $\Delta$credit$/\Delta t$.

 The interest rate and the time span of the credit factors in a time dimension.
 (You have to return the credit after some time.)
 But in this case debt should also be a flow too, not a stock, if you want to be consistent.

-This would then conflict with standard usages for the government sector.
+Having "'credit" be rate of change of another's debt would then conflict with what I believe is standard semantics for the government sector.
 Government deficit (or surplus) is the flow.
-Government debt is the accumulated deficit over all time, a stock.
+Government debt is the accumulated deficit over all time, a stock = all the outstanding tax credits.

 **MMT Usage:**

+This is just my vote:

 * Credit $=$ $-$Debt.
 * $\Delta$Credit = $-\Delta$ Debt.
 * Rate of change of debt is *deficit*, and when positive is *surplus* (=rate of change of net credit).
 The time period is usually taken as one year.

+So sort it out you econ nerds.
+Geesh!
+What... is writing an ISO standard document too beneath your poncy *ass*ets?

 [Next post (Finance Politics)](../9_finance_politics)
 [Previous post (Accelerators and Repellers)](../7_accelerators_repellers)